nbs-system/naxsi/nxapi/README.md

 `--filter=FILTER`

 A filter (in the form of a dict) to merge with existing templates/filters: 'uri /foobar zone BODY'.
-You can combine several filters, for example : `--filter "country FR" --filter "uri /foobar"`.
+You can combine several filters, for example : `--filter "country FR" --filter "uri /foobar"` and you can use `--filter "country ZZ"` in order to filter by private IP addresses or to get GeoIP failures to identify geo location.

 ## Whitelist generation options